 How to Help

-Please consider making a donation to help with future maintenance and preservation projects.
-These include resealing the lantern room windows, replacing a cracked lantern room window, painting the exterior of the lighthouse tower, replacing footpath materials lost to storms.
-To see more about the recent walkway bridge rebuild, please see below.
+These projects include resealing the lantern room windows, replacing a cracked lantern room window, painting the exterior of the lighthouse tower, replacing footpath materials impacted by stormwater, and installing an updated, energy-efficient heat and moisture ventilation system in the tower.

 PLEASE GIVE TODAY